cms-opendata-analyses/HiggsExample20112012/README.md

         -> you will exit ROOT and find the output plot in mass4l_combined_user3.pdf

-        - you can compare this plot with [the plots provided in 1.](https://github.com/cms-opendata-analyses/HiggsExample11-12/blob/master/README.md#level-1-easy-compare)
+    - you can compare this plot with [the plots provided in the Level 1 tutorial.](https://github.com/cms-opendata-analyses/HiggsExample11-12/blob/master/README.md#level-1-easy-compare)

 <!----
 ## Level 4 (advanced): Full analysis